 When you combine lifestyle changes with berberine in patients with metabolic syndrome, it can alleviate insulin resistance effectively.
 It can also regulate blood glucose, blood lipids, and reduce the level of inflammatory response in the body.
 Yet berberine is not intended for long-term use.
-This is why I focus on supporting your hypothalamus.
+This is why I focus on the support of your hypothalamus.

 Support your Hypothalamus

 Your hypothalamus controls glucose metabolism, blood pressure, and metabolism.
 It also controls hormones and fertility.
-I use berberine to assist with weight loss, improve insulin sensitivity and balance the gut bacteria for a short period of time.
-Three months of berberine use is enough to correct these variations if you also support your hypothalamus to keep your hormones, weight, and glucose metabolism in balance.
+I use berberine to assist with weight loss, improve insulin sensitivity and balance the gut bacteria.
+For a short period of time.
+Three months of berberine use is enough to correct these variations if you also support your hypothalamus.
+All to keep your hormones, weight, and glucose metabolism in balance.

-When you support your hypothalamus you can reverse insulin resistance, heal metabolic syndrome and PCOS.
+When you support your hypothalamus you can reverse insulin resistance.
+As well as heal metabolic syndrome and PCOS.

 Your hypothalamus can affect your sensitivity or resistance to insulin through a hormone called proopiomelanocortin (POMC).